kubestellar/kubestellar/docs/content/direct/architecture.md

 The OCM Status Add-On Agent is a controller that runs alongside the OCM Agent in the managed cluster.
 Its primary function is to track objects delivered by the work agent and report the full status of those objects back to the ITS.
-The KubeStellar controller can then use different user-defined summarization policies to report status, such as the `wantSingletonReportedState` policy that reports full status for each deployed object when the workload is delivered only to one cluster.
-The controller watches *AppliedManifestWork* objects to determine which objects have been delivered through the work agent.
-It then starts dynamic informers to watch those objects, collect their individual statuses, and report back the status updating *WorkStatus* objects in the namespace associated with the WEC in the ITS.
+Other KubeStellar controller(s) then propagate and/or summarize that status information into the WDS.
+The OCM Status Add-On Agent watches [AppliedManifestWork.v1.work.open-cluster-management.io](https://github.com/open-cluster-management-io/api/blob/v0.12.0/work/v1/types.go#L528) objects in the WEC to observe the status reported there by the OCM Agent.
+Each `AppliedManifestWork` object is specific to one workload object, and holds both the local (in the WEC) status from that object and a reference to that object.
+For each `AppliedManifest`, the OCM Status Add-On Agent maintains a corresponding `WorkStatus` object in the relevant mailbox namespace in the ITS.
+Such a `WorkStatus` object also is about exactly one workload object, so that status updates for one object do not require updates of a whole bundle.
+A `WorkStatus` object holds the status of a workload object and a reference to that object.

-Installing the status add-on cause status to be returned to `WorkStatus` objects for all downsynced objects.
+Installing the Status Add-On Agent in the WEC causes status to be returned to `WorkStatus` objects for all downsynced objects.

 ## KubeStellar Controllers Architecture